utopia-foss/dantro/doc/data_io/transform.rst

             args: [0, !dag_prev ]
           - operation: .sum
             args: [!dag_prev ]
     transform:
       - operation: add
         args: [!dag_tag square_increment, !dag_tag some_sum ]
         tag: my_result

 Notice the difference between ``square_increment``, where the result is carried over, and ``some_sum``, where the reference has to be specified explicitly.
-As visible there, within the ``select`` interface, the ``carry_result`` option can also be specified such that it applies to a sequence of transformations that are based on some selection from the data manager.
+As visible there, within the ``select`` interface, the ``with_previous_result`` option can also be specified such that it applies to a sequence of transformations that are based on some selection from the data manager.

 .. note::